 Conditions for filming the Bagley film taking place in the summer’.

-said Gísli Gestsson when speaking with the Vísir film reporter in an interview yesterday.
+said Gísli Gestsson from the film company Viðsjá, in an interview with Vísir yesterday.

-Out into the unknown is a novel by Desmond Bagley and is set in Iceland.
+Út í óvissuna is a novel written by Desmond Bagley and is set in Iceland.

-They intend to film the story up here in Iceland, which will take place in the summer of 1974, but preparation is already underway and Ian Rodger, who has just finished Elizabeth R and was here recently, has written a film script.
+The intention now is to film the story up here in Iceland, and it will take place in the summer of 1974.
+Preparations have already started and Ian Rodger, who has just written the final episode of Elizabeth R, was here recently and has written the screenplay.

-Geoffrey Reeve is well known film maker and will produce the movie.
+Geoffrey Reeve is well known film producer and will produce the film.

-Geoffrey Reeve and Ian Rodger will come here in July, but the author of the novel had a heart attack and cannot now come along.
+Geoffrey Reeve and Ian Rodger will come here in July, but the author of the novel has had a heart attack and now cannot come along.

-A tour of the country, where the story takes place, will be made from Keflavík to Akureyri, Ásbyrgi and Öskju and then south through the highlands and Westmann islands and Vík in Mýrdal.
-The script has not yet been finished and differs from the novel.
+We will travel around the country, where the story takes place, starting from Keflavík travelling north to Akureyri, then to Ásbyrgi and Öskju and then south through the highlands to Vestmannæjar and Vík in Mýrdal, but there will probably be changes in the script.
+The screenplay differs slightly from the novel.